jenniferoakes/thoughter/README.md

   npm install --save-dev grunt-karma

   npm install jquery

+  npm install --save jquery
 ```

-## What We Are Doing:
+## Tasks:
-- [x] Added fetch-mock (**node_modules/fetch-mock/es5/client-browserified.js**) to our conf.js file and deleted sinon because and XHR does not work with a fetch call
+- [x] Add fetch-mock (**node_modules/fetch-mock/es5/client-browserified.js**) to  conf.js file and delete sinon because and XHR does not work with a fetch call
-- [ ] Create a build directory in the project root, and make sure all of the application code will be in there once the Grunt tasks are complete
+- [X] Create a build directory in the project root, and make sure all of the application code will be in there once the Grunt tasks are complete
 - [x] Use plugins on Grunt website to find the right tasks for project
 - [X] Use initConfig function for Grunt
-- [X] Tell Grunt how to run tasks
 - [X] Create an alias using **gruntConfig.registerTask(  );** in order to run multiple other tasks with one terminal command
 - [X] Add jshintrc and specify what files to use jshintrc
+- [X] The build directory should be *cleaned* before any full build
+- [X] Make use of globbing patterns to specify paths
+- [X] Make sure grunt can run karma, and add it alias

 - [ ] There should be nothing else in the build directory
-- [ ] The build directory should be *cleaned* before any full build
 - [ ] All JS code must be linted (using jshint) **before** being concatenated
 - [ ] All JS code must be tested **before** being concatenated

 - [ ] Create an application code that includes index.html, styles in a single style.css file (including a map file), and a jQuery file
-- [ ] JQuery needs to be a dependency.
-Install this and track the dependency in pacakage.json.
-Then copy the jQuery.js file to the build/js/vendor/directory where Grunt runs
+- [X] JQuery needs to be a dependency.
+Install this and track the dependency in pacakage.json

-- [ ] Make use of globbing patterns to specify paths
+- [ ] Copy the jQuery.js file to the build/js/vendor/directory where Grunt runs
-- [ ] Making sure grunt can run karma, and add it to our alias

 - [ ] Research: Attempt to concatenate all JS files into a single app.js file, and in a js directory.
 - [ ] Make sure things are good by running 'http-server build/'.
 Make sure all CSS and JS files load and check the "Network" tag in the developer console of Chrome to confirm.
 - [ ] Set up watch plugin with Grunt.
 Make sure it only watches SASS files.
 - [ ] Write tests for the new-thought.js file.
 Make a **new** spec file.
 - [ ] Add code coverage with Karma.
 See how much of the source code my tests are running and edit to increase percentage.